 I just picked up a Sony NEX5N today.
 Was disappointed to see the only method of remote trigger was IR.
 Sure a GentLED will work but typically IR remote interfaces suffer from latency.
-Not normally an issue but I need this NEX5N to trigger within .05 seconds (more on why in another entry soon).
+Not normally an issue but I need this NEX5N to trigger within .05 seconds to work with our automatic panorama rotator.

 Upon close inspection of the camera I noticed it would be quite simple to access the shutter button inside.
 By accessing the button and soldering small wires to the proper points and running the wires outside the camera it would be possible to trigger the shutter with an external switch.
+Triggering by this method is no different than if you used your finger to push the shutter release button.
+Instantaneous.
 I set to work with the modification.